arp242/hello-css/README.markdown

 preference, rather than blindly copy/paste.<!--<sup><a href="#fn-1">[1]</a></sup> -->

 Not every last element is styled.
 For some things – such as &lt;abbr&gt; – it’s fine to rely on the browser defaults, small differences are okay.
-Other things – such as forms – tend to be quite application-specific and is a bit outside of the scope of this project, as the main goal is for text websites, not interactive ones (note: I might change my mind on this later).

 Feel free to open an issue if you’re missing something in particular.

 ### HTML example